SaidarMo-Dev/Job_Board_API/README.md

 - ### Validation Pipeline
    Built-in validation pipeline ensures all incoming data is validated before processing.
+- ### Authorization
+   Role-based, Policy-based, and Resource-based authorization to control access to API endpoints based on user roles, custom rules, and resource ownership.

 ## 📝 Installation
 1. Clone this repository to your local machine.
    ```bash